 A note can be turned into a prototype at any point.
 This is part of Tinderbox's ability to allow for emergent structure (delayed formalisation).
 In a traditional application, such usage would likely have to be planned and implemented before other content was added, or re-added.

-Prototypes can even inherit from other prototypes allowing for quite nuanced behaviours.
+Prototypes can even inherit from other prototypes allowing for quite nuanced document behaviours.

 13. Note local values

-Lastly, an attribute value can be set in a note.
-Although other notes may use the same value for the same attribute this is coincidental.
-The note with a local value is now no longer inheriting a value for that attribute.
-Note though that inheritance is per attribute.
+Lastly, an attribute value can be set in a note, the lowest and most local level.
+Although other notes may use the same value for the same attribute this is coincidental, they may either inherit as similar value or have the same local value.
+The note with a local value is now no longer inheriting a value for that attribute, though—not generally by intent—it can be the same as the inherited value.
+Note though, that inheritance is per attribute.
 Even if one or more attributes have a local value, all other attributes still retain their inheritance.

 For most users, this is the context where you will do the majority most of your editing of attribute values.
 Attributes can also be altered by action code as well as by manual edit or inheritance.

 Consider the diagram above and the note at the bottom of the map.
-It is using a prototype ('A prototype'), inheriting the
+It is using a prototype ('A prototype'), from which it is inheriting the

 $Color 'green'.
 If the the note has its

-$Color set to 'orange', the new colour - by being set local to the note - trumps the prototype-inherited colour.
+$Color set to 'orange', the new colour—by being set local to the note—overrides the prototype-inherited colour.
 Not the

 $Color data in the Key Attributes is listed in bold as it is now set local to this note.